Skip to main content

 About AI summaries.

-This topic provides an overview of how Lumi integrates with Splunk data models using transparent mode and outlines the configuration requirements.
+Data models in Splunk® provide a structured way to organize and search data using standardized field names.
+This topic provides an overview of how Imply Lumi integrates with Splunk data models and outlines the requirements for configuring data model queries.

 Workflow